General terms & conditions

 b.
 Any disputes are subject to the jurisdiction of the competent court in Utrecht.

-14. Nullity repair clause
+16. nullity repair clause

 a.
-Should any provision of these General Terms and Conditions or the underlying agreement prove wholly or partly void or invalid or unenforceable due to a statutory provision, court ruling, or otherwise, this will not affect the validity of all other provisions of these General Terms and Conditions or the underlying agreement.
+Should any provision of these General Terms and Conditions or the underlying agreement prove wholly or partly void or invalid or unenforceable due to a statutory provision, court ruling, or otherwise, this will not affect the validity of the other provisions of these General Terms and Conditions or the underlying agreement.